jobsamuel/woa/README.md

 ### frecuency(keywords, onComplete)

-Generate a JSON object with the percent occurrence of each keyword in a text.
+Generate a JSON with the percent occurrence of each keyword in a text.

 #### arguments

 `keywords` Word or list of words to count in a text.
 Must be an *Array of strings* or a *string*.

 `onComplete` A *optional* callback function that will be called when the text analysis is completed.
-The callback will be passed a JSON object with the result.
+The callback will be passed a JSON with the result.

 # todo